yuqitanyq/tp/docs/DeveloperGuide.md

 #### Design considerations

 Each find query can only be one of either the tag, author or title.
-The feature is designed to return all books that match the predicate created and display them.
+The feature is designed to display all books that match the predicate created and display them.
 We chose not to include the isbn as a user searchable query as it is likely that most users would remember the title of the book or the author's name rather than the isbn.
 To account for cases where there might be multiple editions of the same book, the book find will return partial matches.
 This increases usability as the librarian can find all books that match the title even if it is the first edition or the fifth.
 The feature is also designed to make other features like `borrow` and `request` easier.
 LibTask can store a large amount of books and users cannot be expected to scroll through them just to find the index of the book they are looking for. `book find` aims to reduce the time spent searching by providing a simple way to search for your book in multiple ways.

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation